makinacorpus/drupal-onlyoffice-preview/README.md

 **Note : You will need your own [Onlyoffice server](https://www.onlyoffice.com/fr/) to use this module.**

-The Onlyoffice Preview Field Module creates a simple field type that allow you to display document in iframe throw an Onlyoffice server.
+The Onlyoffice Preview Field Module creates a simple field type that allow you to display document Media in iframe throw an Onlyoffice server.

 ![preview](odt_example.png)